Things to see and do - Venice

 The Basilica of Santa Maria della Salute, located in the relatively peaceful district of Dorsoduro, remains one of the main attractions of Venice.
 At the end of the peninsula, Douane de mer is experiencing a second life thanks to an exhibition of works from the collection of François Pinault.Customise this route and add it to My travel book

-At one end of the Dorsoduro quarter, jutting out (as if a prow) towards the basin at Saint Marc, this 17C building, built by Giuseppe Benoni, is topped by a mobile statue, an allegory of Fortune enthroned on a golden globe held up by two statues of Atlas: the Port Authority, once a customs office and the first building through which merchandise coming via the sea had to transit.
+At the far end of the Dorsoduro quarter, jutting out prow-like towards the Bacino di San Marco, this 17C building built by Giuseppe Benoni is topped by a moving statue, an allegory of Fortune on a golden globe held up by two Atlases: this is the Dogana da Mar, previously the customs office and the first building through which all seaborne merchandise had to pass.
+Japanese architect Tadao Ando has remodelled the building to house the Pinault contemporary art collection.

 Designed by Lorenzo Boschetti in 1749, this palace remained unfinished following the change of fortune of the people who ordered it, the Venier family.
 Only the ground floor with its bossages was built.
 Even though unfinished, what is here is quite charming because Peggy Guggenheim chose it as her own home!